 - 4.7.1.
 To document transportation activities at Snake River collector dams, the following items will be logged at each dam by either project personnel or state biologists: - a.
 Juvenile Fish Facilities: Records will be maintained recording fish counts by hour, by day, and by species, numbers and species of fish trucked or barged, number and species of fish sampled, descaling rates, and mortality rates.
 Records will be transmitted daily to CENWW for consolidation and transmittal to CENWD.
-Facility personnel will follow standard operating procedures (SOP's), and will note in facility logbooks accomplishment of SOP's at various stations at the collection facilities.
+Facility personnel will follow standard operating procedures (SOP) and will note in facility logbooks accomplishment of SOPs at various stations at the collection facilities.
 General observations of fish condition and juvenile fish passage will be documented in facility logbooks by state biologists. - b.
 Truck & Barge Logbooks: Each truck and barge shall have a logbook to record fish loading rates, fish condition, estimated mortality, release site, equipment malfunctions, and accomplishment of scheduled work under the SOPs.
 When consecutive loading of trucks or barges occurs at downstream projects, truck drivers or barge riders will record numbers and condition of fish loaded.
 Towboat captains will keep logbooks on towboat activities.
-Barge riders will be authorized as inspectors by the Contracting Officer's Representative to initial entries noting towboat passage, loading, or fish release activities, and comments on barging operations.
-State biologists will report truck and barge mortality information in their weekly reports. - c.
+Barge riders will be authorized as inspectors by the Contracting c.
 Weekly Reports: Contracted biologists shall prepare weekly reports documenting daily and weekly collection and transportation numbers, sampling information, facility and sampling mortality, descaling rates, and adult fallbacks.
-The weekly reports will be used by CENWW for any weekly reports to inform consultations with NOAA

-Fisheries on the status of project operations.
+The weekly reports will be used by CENWW for any weekly reports to inform consultations with NOAA Fisheries on the status of project operations.
 Contract biologists shall distribute the weekly reports to other regionally interested parties as directed by the CENWW Transportation Coordinator.